KittyGiraudel/sass-guidelines/index.md

 ## The 7-1 pattern

+Back to architecture, shall we?
 I usually go with what I call the *7-1 pattern*: 7 folders, 1 file.
 Basically, you have all your partials stuffed into a 7 different folders, and a single file at root level (usually named `main.scss`) which imports them all to be compiled into a CSS stylesheet.

 * `base/`
 * `components/`